The Department of Anthropology maintains a variety of teaching and research laboratories, and has access to field research opportunities.

 Research facilities are maintained for the study of lithic technology, zooarchaeology, archaeobotany, Remote Sensing and Geographic Information Systems (GIS), dental structure and microwear.
 The archaeology and physical anthropology laboratories contain state-of-the-art scanning and digitizing equipment and numerous binocular microscopes, a reflected light microscope and a scanning electron microscope.
 Computers are equipped with customized software for analysis of zooarchaeological data, and computed axial tomograms (CAT Scans) of long bones.
 The GIS Laboratory contains 8 networked Pentium computers configured to run ArcGIS 9 software.

 Anthropology faculty conduct field research throughout the world in the areas of Archaeology, Ethnography, Human and Primate Evolution, and Primate Behavior, Ecology and Conservation.

-Ethnographic research is ongoing in China (Greg Ruf), East Timor (David Hicks) and Spain (David Gilmore).
+Ethnographic research is ongoing in China (Greg Ruf) and East Timor (David Hicks).